 Did you ever format a hard drive, only to realize that the computer doesn’t have a DVD or CD drive?
-And now you need a bootable USB flash drive?
-Or maybe you thought the computer could be booted from a USB drive, but the version of the BIOS doesn’t allow for that?
+Maybe you thought the computer could be booted from a USB drive, but the version of the BIOS doesn’t allow for that?

 What Does Bootable Mean?